 Thanks for checking out my resource page.
-Just as a heads up each of the book links take you to my AMAZON "Smile" page.
-What that means is that if you buy the item you clicked on, Amazon will donate $.05 for every dollar you spend to Ray Ciervo Ministries.
+As a heads up, each book link takes you to my AMAZON "Smile" page.
+That means that if you buy the item you click on, Amazon will donate $.05 for every dollar you spend to Ray Ciervo Ministries.
+Thank you.

 The Social Justice Movement and Evangelicalism's Looming Catastrophe. by VODDIE BAUCHAM.

 One of the best books I've read on the social justice movement from a Christian perspective.
 Baucham is clear and compelling citing numerous incidents that fly in the face of statistics proving them erroneous.

 This is not just recommended, but urgent reading.